 Much of Ms. Lee’s time and talent are devoted to community endeavors.
 She co-founded and sits on the board of The Entertainment Industries Council (EIC) in the early ’80’s to bring the influence of the entertainment industry to bear on health and social issues.
 She is also a member of the Artists Committee of the John F. Kennedy Center for the Performing Arts.

-Ms. Lee was recently presented a star on the Hollywood Walk of Fame.
+In 1998, Ms. Lee was presented a star on the Hollywood Walk of Fame.